apache/trafficserver/doc/appendices/command-line/traffic_ctl_jsonrpc.en.rst

 .. option:: input

    Input mode, traffic_ctl will provide a control input from a stream buffer.
-Once the content was write the terminal :program:`traffic_ctl` will wait for the user to press Control-D to send the request to the rpc endpoint.
+Once the content is written the terminal :program:`traffic_ctl` will wait for the user to press Control-D to send the request to the rpc endpoint.
-   This feature allow you to directly interact with the jsonrpc endpoint and test your API easily and without the need to know the low level implementation details of the transport layer.
+   This feature allows you to directly interact with the jsonrpc endpoint and test your API easily and without the need to know the low level implementation details of the transport layer.
    :program:`traffic_ctl` will validate the input format, not the message content.
 The message content will be validated by the server.
    See example `input_example_2`_.